Formcentric/theme-customisation-workspace/README.md

 pnpm dev-cloud
 ```
 #### Changing forms
 You can change the preview form by using the dropdown in the sidebar.
 If you need to test your design with your custom form you can by adjusting the ```./config/cloudConfig.json``` file.
-The fcForms property holds the forms the sidebar dropdown will render.
+The ```fcForms``` array determines which forms will be rendered in the sidebar dropdown.
 Add new objects for your own forms or remove existing ones.

 ```
 {